diypool/diy/docs/SetupACardanoStakePool.md

 doing the following:

 * Create *MBR* partition table
-* Create *root* partition that fills the disk except for the last 16 GB
+* Create the *root* partition that fills the disk except for the last 16 GB
 * Create the *swap* partition using the last 16 GB
 * Format the partitions
 ```sh